infinite-networks/InfiniteFormBundle/Resources/doc/collection-helper.md

 - `insertBefore`: if set by an event listener, the row will be inserted before this dom element.

+### infinite_collection_added

+This event is fired when a new item has been added to a collection.
+It allows functionality to work with the post-add dom without the need to add dom mutate observers.

+Properties provided on the event object:

+- `collection`: The window.infinite.Collection instance
+- `$triggeredPrototype`: this is the dom element that triggered the adding of an item to the collection.
+In the case of a normal collection type, the prototype will be the add button.
+In the case of the Polycollection, the prototype will be one of the prototype buttons.
+- `$row`: the jQuery wrapped DOM elements that was added to the collection.

 ### infinite_collection_remove

 This event is fired before a row is to be removed from the DOM.
 This event does not fire